A Guide To Female Ejaculation: Everything You Need To Know About SquirtingLast updated March 22, 2019

 The Skene’s Glands (also known as the female prostate or the Paraurethral Glands) are made up of tiny erectile capillaries connected to ducts in between the urethral and vaginal canals.

 It is roughly the same place as the “mythical” G-Spot – or better phrased as the G-area.
-When this area is stimulated, the glands fills with the watery substance called PSA (prostatic-specific antigen) similar to that of the prostatic fluid in the male prostate (read here for more info on the male prostate in our article on 10 things you need to know about the penis).
+When this area is stimulated, the glands fills with the watery substance called PSA (prostatic-specific antigen) similar to that of the prostatic fluid in the male prostate (read more on the male prostate in our article on 10 things you need to know about the penis).

 Many people report that when they squirt, it often happens separately from orgasm, but it can also be experienced at the same time.
-For more practical advice, here are steps to make a girl squirt from School Of Squirt.

 For most, this liquid is released from the urethra.
 However, the capillaries are also linked to the vaginal canal and many have reported of squirting from their vagina hole.